JuliaGraphics/Gtk.jl/README.md

 New Gtk types can be most easily added by using the Gtk.@GTypes macro:

+     Gtk.@GTypes GTypeName library_variable sym_name
-     Gtk.@GTypes GTypeName <: GParentName
+     Gtk.@GTypes GTypeName library_variable gtyp_getter_expr

 and then defining the appropriate outer constructors.
-Pay attention to existing constructors that already exist, though, to avoid confusion: the first argument to a GtkContainer may optionally be its first child widget.
+Pay attention to existing constructors that already exist, though, to avoid confusion: for example, the first argument to a GtkContainer may optionally be its first child widget.
 And keyword arguments are reserved for setting properties after construction.

+You can subclass a type in Julia using the following code pattern:

+    type MyWidget <: Gtk.GtkButtonI
+        handle::Ptr{Gtk.GObjectI}
+        other_fields
+        function MyWidget(label)
+            btn = GtkButton(label)
+            Gtk.gc_move_ref(new(btn), btn)
+        end
+    end

+This creates a MyWidget which inherits its behavior from GtkButton.
+The `gc_move_ref` call transfers ownership of the GtkObject handle from GtkButton to MyWidget in a gc safe manner.
+Afterwards, the btn object is invalid and converting from a `Ptr{GtkObjectI}` to a `GtkObjectI` will return the MyWidget object.

 #### New GValue<->Julia auto-conversions